lomorel/SynAnthrop/README.md

     ## 5 Salamandra salamandra 2015         1 259519 6807029
     ## 6       Pelophylax spp.
 2015         1 261357 6806526

-Note that data were filter to containt only recent years (2010-2021) in order to be coherent with information compile in used maps.
+Note that data were filter to contain only recent years (2010-2021) in order to be coherent with information compile in used maps.

 ``` r